Before we answer that question, let’s talk to you a little bit about xylitol:

 Xylitol is a natural sweetener that was first discovered in birch tree bark but is also found in many fruits and vegetables.
 Unlike most other sweeteners (natural or synthetic), xylitol is actually good for your teeth.
 Numerous clinical studies have demonstrated that xylitol prevents the growth of the bacteria that initiates decay.
 It also reduces plaque and strengthens tooth enamel.

 Xylitol has other benefits, as well.
-Because it is low on the glycemic index, many of my Tarpon Springs diabetic patients enjoy it as a healthy alternative to sugar.
+Because it is low on the glycemic index, many of my East Lake diabetic patients enjoy it as a healthy alternative to sugar.
 If my Palm Harbor cosmetic dentistry patients complain about frequent dry mouth, I recommend Xylitol gum or mints to stimulate saliva production without promoting tooth decay.

 Now, back to the golden question.
 Is xylitol gum just as effective as brushing your teeth and seeing your Trinity family dentist regularly?
 Absolutely not!
 If you cannot brush your teeth after a meal, chewing xylitol gum for five or ten minutes is probably a good idea.
 However, you should still brush your teeth thoroughly (with a soft brush) after meals and get twice-yearly exams and oral dentistry deep cleanings at your Palm Harbor dentistry clinic.

 At Prestige Dentistry, our goal is to keep your smile healthy and beautiful for life by preventing dental problems before they start.
 If you postpone Trinity dental visits until you feel pain, you risk losing teeth and most certainly will require more extensive treatment than if the problem was caught earlier.
 Is it time for a dental exam?
 Call us at 727-877-1507 to book an appointment.
 Our modern is waiting to take care of all your dental needs.